Program Descriptions (updated August 13, 2021)

 - CanSkate is Skate Canada's flagship learn-to-skate program, designed for beginners of all ages.
 This is a fully coached program delivered in a group format.
 CanSkate consists of 6 badge levels and introduces specific skills that pertain to hockey, ringette, speed skating and figure skating.
 A CSA approved helmet for Ice Sports is required to participate in this program.
 The program will be offered on Thursdays during the 2021-22 season.

 Due to the unusual learning situation presented by COVID-19 pre-cautions - classes will be quite different than in the past.
 Minimum age and skill levels have been developed along with parental registration and supervision requirements.

-- Students must be five (5) years of age or older and be able to move around the ice without support and get themselves up onto their feet after a fall unassisted.
-Four-year olds may register if they have achieved CanSkate “Badge 1 Balance”.
-You will receive a warning that the skater does not meet the age requirement when you register.
+- Minimum Skater Requirement: If this is the student’s first year on skates they must be four (4) years of age or older.
+Three year-olds may register if they have achieved CanSkate “Badge 1 Balance” (generally speaking, “Badge 1 Balance” means the skater can move around the ice without support and get themselves up onto their feet after a fall unassisted.
+You will receive a warning that the skater does not meet the age requirement when you register.)

 - Coaches and program assistants will be masked and maintaining a 2-metre distance from their students.
 Instruction will be verbal and by demonstration.
-They will NOT be touching the skaters on or off the ice.
+They will be touching the skaters as little as possible on or off the ice.
 All skate tying, guard removal, mitten and helmet putting on/off; and, bathroom visits (hopefully only before and after the class) will be done by the parent/aide.

 - Coaches and program assistants will endeavor to design lessons so a 2-metre distance may be maintained between students.